 - Building two houses on the same block of land is known as dual occupancy.
 This was already permitted on RZ1 blocks 800m2 or larger.
 The change to the Territory Plan reduces this minimum size to 700m2 for residential blocks surrendered under the Buyback Program.

 - The change also allows unit titling on these blocks.
 In most cases where two houses are built on a single block in an RZ1 area they are not unit titled and consequently they must be sold as one package.
 The change will allow for two houses built on a remediated block subject to variation 343 to be sold separately.

 - The allowable plot ratios have also been revised to accommodate the reduction in block size and unit titling for dual occupancy development.
 The plot ratio applicable to these remediated blocks is consistent with plot ratios permitted in the RZ2 suburban core zone.

 - Additionally, building heights for dual occupancy development on the remediated blocks has been limited to single storey for any dual occupancy dwelling to which a 35% plot ratio will apply.

 - A design criterion for the redevelopment of remediated blocks subject to variation 343 has also been included to maintain and support amenity of existing streets and suburbs.

 Note: The changes only apply to blocks in RZ1 suburban zone which are 700m2 or larger.
 There are no changes to heritage blocks, rural leases or blocks in RZ2 suburban core or above.

 Useful Links and Key Contacts

-- The Environment and Planning Directorate manages planning changes by undertaking variations to the Territory Plan.
+- The Environment, Planning and Sustainable Development Directorate manages planning changes by undertaking variations to the Territory Plan.